elastic/ansible-beats/README.md

 Supported variables are as follows:

 - use_repository - use elastic repo for yum or apt if true.
-If false, a custom beats_custom_package_url must be provided.
+If false, a custom custom_package_url must be provided.
 Defaults to true.
 - start_service - service will be started if true, false otherwise.
 Defaults to true.
 - restart_on_change - Changes to configuration or installed versions, will result in a restart if true.
 Defaults to true.
 - daemon_args - Applicable to version 1.x of beats.
 Allows run time params to be passed to beats.